teiid/teiid-wildfly-quickstarts/jdg-remote-cache-materialization/README.md

 2. JDG Server Prerequistes

 * JDG 6.5 server kit installed (used as the remote server)
-* JDG 6.5 eap modules kit (used by Teiid to access the remote cache)
+* JDG 6.5 HotRod modules kit (used by Teiid to access the remote cache)
 	> NOTE: You can obtain JDG kit distributions on Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html